 That’s a lot of cash.
 DIY spending in the UK alone has increased by 13% to £5.8 billion – and we all know just how hard we work for our money.
 But are expensive home construction and DIY projects like skylights and extensions a wise way to spend your cash?
 We think there must be cheaper and easier ways to upgrade your home.
-Of course, everyone is different – if you need extra space for the kids, an extension might just be the best solution – but we’ve come up with five ways to transform your space without the cost, mess and hassle of builders.
+Of course, everyone is different – if you need extra space for the kids, an extension might just be the best solution – but we’ve come up with five ways to transform your space without the cost, mess and hassle of a construction crew.

 1. Create open space using mirrors